 After completing the test case design before start the test case execution, Test Manager will be preparing the Requirement Traceability Matrix.
 This RTM document is generally used to ensure the Test Coverage.
-First all the High level requirements should be drilled down into several low level requirements.
-Then the Test Cases should be mapped for all the low level requirements.
-All the requirements should have minimum of one test case and maximum of n- test cases.
+First, all the High-level requirements should be drilled down into several low-level requirements.
+Then the Test Cases should be mapped for all the low-level requirements.
+All the requirements should have a minimum of one test case and a maximum of n- test cases.
 If all the requirements are mapped with the test cases, then we can ensure the Test Coverage.
-If some of the requirements doesn’t have the test case(s), testing team will be preparing the test cases for that particular requirement(s) and will be mapping into the requirements before start the test case execution.
+If some of the requirements don’t have the test case(s), testing team will be preparing the test cases for that particular requirement(s) and will be mapping into the requirements before start the test case execution.
 In this case, the testing team will not miss any functionality during the testing phase from the requirement specification.

 Sample requirement Traceability Matrix document:

-Test Log/Test Execution Log is the high level document of Test Results.
-In the Test Results documents we should have the Test Results for each and every test case.
-But in the Test Log we need to map the number of test cases with the major requirements and we will have to make the Results for all the requirements.
-In case of huge project which has more number of test cases, it will be difficult for the customer to go through all the test cases one by one to know the test result.
+Test Log/Test Execution Log is the high-level document of Test Results.
+In the Test Results documents, we should have the Test Results for each and every test case.
+But in the Test Log, we need to map the number of test cases with the major requirements and we will have to make the Results for all the requirements.
+In case of a huge project which has more number of test cases, it will be difficult for the customer to go through all the test cases one by one to know the test result.
 In this case, if the testing team can showcase the test results in terms of requirements, it will be easy for the customer to understand and decide the coverage.

 Based on the test results, the testing team will identify the defects and those defects will be reported to the development team through the defect tracking tool like Ms-Excel and some vendor tools (Bugzilla, Quality Center, Request Management, Rational Clear Quest...etc.,)